Dremora/js-emoji-libraries/README.md

 # JavaScript emoji libraries

 This is a list of prominent JavaScript libraries using emoji as part of their title, logo or GitHub short description.
 Pick one for your library until they're all taken!
-Or... just pick one anyway since there are some duplicates anyway.
+Or... just pick one anyway since there are already some duplicates.

 - 🎨 carbon (https://github.com/dawnlabs/carbon)
 - ✂️ clipboard.js (https://github.com/zenorocha/clipboard.js)